Grissess/cc-progs/README.md

 that provides, most usefully, a `broadcast_all` function, which sends a mesage to every networking component (locally) reachable.

+## `libchem`

+This is an implementation of a correct, but possibly slightly energy-wasteful algorithm for creating arbitrary elements using MineChem, which, given a state and a desired state subset, emits a series of "steps" (fusion and fission operations) which creates the desired state subset.
+It is untested in practice (because fusion is hard to automate), but it seems numerically correct.

 # Licensing

 As with the base OpenComputers addon, all programs in this repository are under